The Reason You Should Lift 5 Sets of 15 Reps for Muscle Mass

 Advertisement

-While your current routine may involve a traditional three sets/10-rep routine, eventually your body will adapt and you will need to shift around some variables.
+While your current routine may involve a traditional routine of 3 sets of 10 reps per exercise, eventually your body will adapt and you will need to shift around some of those variables.
 This is why lifters generally increase their reps over time in order to continue fatiguing the muscle as it grows accustomed to the training, Howell says.

 Your Optimal Set and Rep Range

-The weight you lift varies by exercise but performing each exercise at a higher set and rep range, like five sets of 15 reps, is one method to build muscle.
+The weight you lift varies by exercise, but performing each exercise at a higher set and rep range, like 5 sets of 15 reps, is one method to build muscle.
 Note: The weight you lift per rep will likely decrease at this high range of repetitions.
-If you go past 10 reps, Howell says to decrease your weight to 40 percent.
+If you're increasing to 15 reps from 10 reps, Howell says to decrease the weight you previously used for 10 reps by 40 percent.

 Advertisement

-While five sets of 15 reps is a good rep range for more seasoned lifters, Howell advises that beginners opt for five sets of 10 reps.
-Start with a weight you can perform easily (about 50 percent of your max).
-"This sounds super conservative but trust me, it catches up," says Howell.
+While 5 sets of 15 reps is a good rep range for more seasoned lifters, Howell says beginners should try 5 sets of 10 reps.
+Start with a weight you can lift easily (about 50 percent of the heaviest you could lift one time).
+"This sounds super conservative, but trust me, it catches up," he says.

 Advertisement